ParadigmHyperloop/hyperloop/README.md

   * `unsigned long long foo` guarantees that you will have at least 64 bits regardless of the architecture, even if it's a 32-Bit chip.

+To combat this nonsense... we use the `uint32_t` types to explicitly state how many bytes are required for the given variable

 ### Run in 32-Bit mode on a 64-Bit machine
 You can force your 64-Bit system to compile and run a program in 32-Bit mode with the following: